Changanassery Assembly constituency: Election results

 Percentage change (±%) denotes the change in the number of votes from the immediately previous election.

-Niyamasabha Election 2021
+2021

-C. F. Thomas who had represented the constituency for 40 years died in September 2020.
-Because of the pandemic and also the nearby legislative assembly elections, by- elections were not held.
+C. F. Thomas, who had represented the constituency for 40 years, died in September 2020.
+Because of the COVID-19 pandemic and also the nearby legislative assembly elections, a by-election was not held.
 The Kerala Congress (M) had left the UDF and had joined the LDF.
-The Kerala Congress (Joseph) tied up with the Kerala Congress led by PC Thomas and contested the elections as Kerala Congress for the UDF.
-Kerala Congress lost in 8 out of 10 seats they contested including Changanassery.
+The Kerala Congress (Joseph) tied up with the Kerala Congress led by P. C. Thomas and contested the elections as Kerala Congress for the UDF.
+Kerala Congress lost in eight of the ten seats they contested, including Changanassery.
 The incumbent seat holding Kerala Congress (M) won the seat.
-A thing to note here is that CF Thomas supported the Kerala Congress led by PJ Joseph following the fights which erupted within the party between Jose K Mani and P. J. Joseph over the leadership of the party following KM Mani's death.

-Niyamasabha Election 2016
+2016

-There were 1,67,180 registered voters in the constituency for the 2016 Kerala Niyamasabha Election.
+There were 1,67,180 registered voters in the constituency for the 2016 Kerala Assembly election.

-Niyamasabha Election 2011
+2011

 There were 1,49,193 registered voters in the constituency for the 2011 election.